PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 19:29:01
+Last updated: 2024-04-07 19:29:34
-Random Quote: That girl was just crying.
-She's so sad and defenseless... anyone have a condom? - Barney Stinson
+Random Quote: I hide in plain sight, same as you. - Gustavo Fring